mendix/docs/content/apidocs-mxsdk/mxsdk/old-version/creating-your-first-script.md

     main();
     ```

-3. Replace the `username` and `apikey` variables (lines 7 and 8) with the email address of your Mendix account.
-From your "[Show Profile](https://sprintr.home.mendix.com/link/myprofile)" page, you can [generate an API Key](/apidocs-mxsdk/apidocs/authentication).
+3. Replace the `username` (line 7) and `apikey` (line 8) with the email address of your Mendix account.
+From your [Mendix Profile](/developerportal/community-tools/mendix-profile#api-key), you can generate an [API Key](/apidocs-mxsdk/apidocs/authentication).

 ### 2.1 Code Explanation

-Here are some explanations about the script:
+The sections below explain the script.

 #### 2.1.1 Line 6